Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     - Query by package name.

         By default, the accounts created in the application context have a package name set to the application name.
-Change it using the `PackageName` property of the [Tizen.Account.AccountManager.Account](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance.
+Change it using the `PackageName` property of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance.
 To list accounts by package name, the user can provide a name by themselves or obtain it through the `PackageName` property.

-        ```
+        ```csharp
         IEnumerable<Account> accounts = null;
         Account account = Account.CreateAccount();
         string packageName = account.PackageName;